extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/add_multihomed_endpoint_and_gw.rst

                                      - modeon

                                      **Default**: active
+   *auto_pick_network_id*            For service or transport VFs in a Virtual Fabrics context, if selected, workflow will pick the lowest available Single/Range of VF IDs available on the switch, valid range is from 4096 through 8191.
+For Virtual Fabric/Bridge-Domain and ctag classification , use auto_pick_network_id or network_id.
+Valid only on VDX platform.

+                                     Type: ``boolean``
-   **vlan_id**                       Single VLAN ID.
-For 802.1Q VLANs ID must be below 4096, for service or transport VFs in a Virtual Fabrics context, valid range is from 4096 through 8191.
+   *network_id*                      If auto_pick_network_id=False, Single or range of VLANs to be configured on the interface.For service or transport VFs in a Virtual Fabrics context, valid range is from 4096 through 8191.
+Valid only on VDX platform.

+                                     Type: ``string``
+   *vlan_id*                         Single or range of VLANs to be configured on the interface.
+For 802.1Q VLANs ID must be below 4096.
+Valid for vlan_id only use cases.
+For Virtual Fabric and ctag classification , use auto_pick_network_id or network_id.

                                      Type: ``string``
    *vlan_desc*                       VLAN description, space is not allowed, use '_' instead.